powmedia/backbone-forms/README.md

 ###master
 - Being consistent with throwing `Error`s rather than strings (philfreo)
+- Save templateData when passed as an option (BradDenver)

 ###0.13.0
 - Confirming compatibility with Backbone 1.1.0 (still supporting 1.0.0)